Louisiana Amendments Guide 2022: Amendment #1 - NewsBreak

 Louisiana Amendments Guide 2022: 8 proposed constitutional amendments

-NEW ORLEANS — Election Day is just around the corner, and early voting starts Tuesday, October 25th.
-Louisiana voters will have 8 amendments to consider on the ballot this year, and it’s important to understand what your vote means.
-Here, we have a full rundown on what each amendment will do if it is approved, and what your "yes" or "no" vote can actually change.
+NEW ORLEANS — Election Day is just around the corner, and early voting starts Tuesday, Oct.
+25. Louisiana voters will have 8 amendments to consider on the ballot this year, and it’s important to understand what your vote means.
+Here's a full rundown on what each amendment will do if it is approved, and what your "yes" or "no" vote can actually change.

 AOL Corp